 - Infinite lines: Some figures have not one or two, but infinite lines passing through the center, and the figure is still symmetrical.
 Example: a circle.

 Types of Symmetry

 Symmetry may be viewed when you flip, slide or turn an object.
 There are types of Symmetry which are:

 Reflective or Line: A figure is symmetrical about a dotted line which divides it into two equal halves.
 This is often referred to as the basic type.

 Rotational Symmetry: You rotate a shape about an axis and it appears exactly the same as it did before rotation.
 Example: a square, a rectangle, etc.

-A number of other kinds of symmetric types exist such as the point, translational, glide reflectional, helical, etc. which are beyond of the scope of learning at this stage.
+A number of other kinds of symmetric types exist such as the point, translational, glide reflectional, helical, etc. which are beyond the scope of learning at this stage.
 Know much more about two lines of symmetry and reflection symmetry and also get the detailed solutions to the questions of the NCERT Books for the chapter Symmetry at BYJU’S.